julian-molina/Documentation/pages/suite/suite-step-6.md

 On the other hand, if your interest lies in monitoring markets starting from the present time, then you most likely do not need historical data stretching that far in the past.

-{% include important.html content="As mentioned earlier, for your convenience, the system starts pulling data from exchanges as soon as you start it the first time.
-The current default is pulling the BTC/USDT markets from Binance, Bitfinex, and Bittrex, along with the ETH/USDT and DASH/USDT markets from Bittrex.
-At the same time, several basic indicators are fired up.
-You may use up to 10GB of disk space to process these markerts.
+As mentioned earlier, for your convenience, the system starts pulling data from exchanges as soon as you start it the first time.

+{% include default-markets-note.html %}

 The following instructions teach you how to monitor the progress of the data mining operation.
-At a later time, you will learn how to work with other exchanges." %}
+At a later time, you will learn how to work with other exchanges.

 ## Start Here